Timeline: Uprising against Libya's Muammar Gaddafi

 February 28 - EU governments approve a package of sanctions against Gaddafi and his closest advisers including an arms embargo and bans on travel to the bloc.

-March 5 - The rebel National Transitional Council meets in Benghazi and declares itself the sole representative for Libya.
+March 5 - The rebel National Transitional Council (NTC) in Benghazi declares itself the sole representative for Libya.

 March 17 - The U.N.
 Security Council votes to authorize a no-fly zone over Libya and "all necessary measures" -- code for military action -- to protect civilians against Gaddafi's army.